-These accounts are localized, and you’re going to have to search for the best bank in your area.
-Here in Portland, for example, Advantis Credit Union is offering 1.75% APY on their Fusion Checking (for balances up to $25,000) as long as you meet the monthly requirements (Rate as of November 19, 2014).
+These accounts are localized, and you will have to search for the best bank in your area.
+Here in Portland, for example, Advantis Credit Union is offering 1.75% APY on their Fusion Checking (for balances up to $25,000) as long as you meet the monthly requirements (Rate as of April 26, 2015).
 But you may be able to find higher interest rates elsewhere in the U.S.

 Use this list at Money Rates to find a high-interest checking account in your area.

 If you don’t want to jump through hoops, a rewards checking account may not be the best option; you may be better off with a high-interest savings account through either a traditional bank or an online bank.